aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertaudioframelinked/_index.md

 ## IShapeCollection.InsertAudioFrameLinked method

-Creates a new audio frame with linked audio file and inserts it to a collection at the specified index.
+Creates a new audio frame linked to an external audio file and inserts it into the shape collection at the specified index.

 ```csharp
 public IAudioFrame InsertAudioFrameLinked(int index, float x, float y, float width, float height,